Skip to content

 background: linear-gradient(in oklch, #6d28d9, #0891b2);

 And the browser will interpolate in OKLCH space, avoiding the muddy midpoint problem.
-This is a huge improvement over the default sRGB interpolation.
+This is a meaningful improvement over the default sRGB interpolation.

-However, CSS colour interpolation only helps with simple gradients.
-For aura gradients (layered radial blobs), mesh gradients, and shade scale generation, you still need to do the maths yourself.
+However, CSS color interpolation only helps with simple gradients.
+For aura gradients (layered radial blobs), mesh gradients, and shade scale generation, you still need to do the math yourself.
 That's what Gradient Galore does — and why the OKLCH engine is the core of the tool, not just a nice-to-have.

 Try it yourself

 We built this because we wanted better gradients in our own projects.
-The colour science made it possible.
+The color science made it possible.
 The tool makes it practical.